aerial view of an island in the Maldives.

 Plenty of fish in the sea...

-After tourism, fishing is the Maldives’ second largest industry, and almost a third of the country’s workforce are employed somewhere along the chain of catching, packaging, and exporting fish.
+After tourism, fishing is the Maldives’ second-largest industry, and almost a third of the country’s workforce is employed somewhere along the chain of catching, packaging, and exporting fish.
 Nutrient-rich underwater channels between atolls mean ocean-dwellers such as barracuda, swordfish, and giant trevally are frequently seen.
-Snappers and groupers count among widely caught species but tuna is the fish most commonly landed in Maldivian waters.
+Snappers and groupers count among widely caught species, but tuna is the fish most commonly landed in Maldivian waters.

 Fish has, of course, long been a staple ingredient in local dishes.
 In a country where fish is one of the few abundant natural resources, it’s probably unsurprising that the Maldives’ most popular breakfast dish features tuna.